| LAW ENFORCEMENT, RULES OF THE ROADOverview. The majority of roadways along the TransAmerica Trail are seldom patrolled because of

 in front of the court for bringing such ridiculous cases to him when violent crimes are

+going on in the streets.
 More time must be devoted to seemingly minor traffic offenses, or bicycle/motor vehicle

 deaths and injuries will continue unchecked.
 Without judicial support of enforcement,

+education programs will only be partially effective.
+Summary.
 As a result of our study, we conclude that local traffic laws have little influence

 over the behavior of long-distance bicyclists.
 Greater uniformity is needed to gain